ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=14&duration=2500&pause=1000&color=abe0e4&width=435&lines=The+ultimate+MiniBlox+hacked+client!+;Built+for+stealth%2C+speed%2C+and+total+domination.;Fully+dark-mode+optimized+with+a+modern+UI)](https://git.io/typing-svg)

-## An Overview of Impact for Miniblox
+## Overview - Impact for Miniblox!

 **Impact Client for Miniblox.io** is a fork of the **Vape V4** project by `DataM0del` (which is a continuation of the discontinued **Vape V4** project/client by `7GrandDadPGN`).